 The Rail Europe Snowtrain, with its legendary disco carriage, is no longer running, having been temporarily retired during the economic crisis.
 Hopefully it will be back sometime.

-In the meantime, however, the next best thing is the quieter but good humoured ambience of the Corail Lunea or City Night Line trains, fuelled by a glass or two of vin rouge and the antipation of knowing that the next morning you’ll be hitting the slopes.
+In the meantime, however, the next best thing is the quieter but good humoured ambience of the sleeper trains from Paris, fuelled by a glass or two of vin rouge and the antipation of knowing that the next morning you’ll be hitting the slopes.

 Changing in Paris

 The easiest way to change stations in Paris is with a pre-booked taxi.
 The driver meets you at the end of the Eurostar platform holding a namecard with your name on it ("That's you, Daddy!").
 This is available when you travel independently and can be requested as part of a rail-inclusive ski package too.

 There’s also a taxi rank at each train station in Paris too, metres from the train platforms.

 The Metro change from Paris-Nord – Paris Austerlitz (where many Corail Lunea night trains depart from) requires going up and down stairs, so a taxi is much easier.